christopherpoole/linac/README.md

 # Current problem

-At the moment there is a problem with asymetry when "applicator like" GEANT4 shapes are entered into the beam.
+At the moment there is a problem with asymmetry when "applicator like" GEANT4 shapes are entered into the beam.
 A simplification of the geometry that replicated the issue is given [here](https://github.com/SimonBiggs/linac/blob/master/machine/asymmetricProblem.yaml).
 An overview of the distributions scored as a result of this geometry can be seen [here](http://nbviewer.ipython.org/github/SimonBiggs/linac/blob/master/figures.ipynb).

 # The aim